Mission Network: At-The-Halt

 - The largest type of network node, the Regional Hub Node (RHN), is a fixed installation equivalent to three THNs and is used to support theater level operations.
 The five regionally located RHNs enable global connectivity to transport information within theater and around the world.
 They support joint training and real-world contingency operations, as well as humanitarian, disaster relief and national emergency response.

 - The Global Agile Integrated Transport (GAIT) network design interconnects the RHNs -- and can also interconnect Department of Defense (DOD) Teleport Sites -- to create a global network mesh that enables high-capacity data exchange from anywhere on the planet.
+Additionally, with the evolution of the architecture, units can now also choose to transport data directly between the approximately 125 GAIT Points of Presence (PoPs) -- located at military formations, including divisions, corps, theater tactical signal brigades and special users – without the need to leverage the RHNs or teleports.
+This simplifies network transport even further, and adds multipath diversity to increase network robustness and resiliency.
 GAIT enables commands with dispersed units around the globe to maintain mission command and Network Operations capabilities from their home station or forward- deployed headquarters.
 GAIT delivers a more unified and robust network, enabling current expeditionary network capabilities and laying the ground work for future network transport innovation.

 Additional Pilot Efforts

-The Army’s Expeditionary Signal Battalion-Enhanced (ESB-E) Pilot will provide valuable feedback to shape future equipment solutions and the force structure for the service’s 24 ESBs.
-In support of this pilot effort, PM Tactical Network delivered an innovative mix of smaller, lighter more mobile Tactical Network Transport Equipment, compared to that of traditional ESBs that use legacy At-The-Halt Tactical Network Transport equipment.
-The ESB-E’s new prototype line-of-sight and beyond-line-of-sight expeditionary equipment package will enable uninterrupted mission command and the ability to rapidly deploy and maneuver across the battlefield in support of other units.
-The equipment tool suite is also tailorable and scalable to enable the ESB-E to support elements from small teams to corps sized elements, and a wide variety of mission sets.
+As part of the Army’s Capability Set 21 network modernization efforts, the Expeditionary Signal Battalion-Enhanced (ESB-E) Pilot provided valuable feedback to shape equipment solutions and force structure to enhance the service’s 24 ESBs.
+In support of this pilot effort, PM Tactical Network delivered an innovative mix of smaller, lighter more mobile and expeditionary Tactical Network Transport equipment that eliminated the need for traditional TNT-ATH equipment.
+The final ESB-E’s line-of-sight and beyond-line-of-sight expeditionary equipment package enables uninterrupted mission command and the ability to rapidly deploy and maneuver across the battlefield in support of other units.
+The equipment tool suite is also tailorable and scalable to enable new ESB-Es to support small teams to corps sized elements, and a wide variety of mission sets.